-First, the most popular way to demand for ransom and cover against money traces is to take advantage of cryptocurrencies.
+First, the most popular way to demand ransom and cover against money traces is to take advantage of cryptocurrencies.
 At the moment, the penetration of technology is too microscopic, people might not have crypto wallets yet and may not even know how to send crypto money.

 Second, the examples above have flaws.
-The TV was running on Android, a system well-known for lots of viruses, trojans and malware.
+The TV was running on Android, a system well-known for lots of viruses, trojans, and malware.
 No wonder the ransomware also sneaked into the list.
 And the smart thermostat worked on Linux and required physical access to get hacked.
-To make such hack possible remotely, one would need to place ransomware in an image that the thermostat owner would want to download from the internet and upload onto the device via USB to use as a wallpaper on its screen.
+To make such a hack possible remotely, one would need to place ransomware in an image that the thermostat owner would want to download from the internet and upload onto the device via USB to use as wallpaper on its screen.

 This doesn’t mean people can completely ignore the issue.
 But what they can do?
 Two options:

 1) Factory reset, hidden recovery mode, etc. are techy things that are not so complicated to explain to a common user.
 Thus, manufacturers and installers can teach customers what to do if they noticed the suspicious activity of the device or were demanded to pay a ransom.